ARRL

 • I recently changed my callsign.
 Will this affect my DXCC?

-No, as long as your new callsign if for the same DXCC entity as your existing DXCC award. (eg: If you move from Connecticut to Alaska, you are moving to a different DXCC entity.
+No, as long as your new callsign is for the same DXCC entity as your existing DXCC award. (eg: If you move from Connecticut to Alaska, you are moving to a different DXCC entity.)
 Here, your Connecticut contacts will NOT count towards your Alaska callsign.
 In this case you would start a new DXCC record from Alaska.
 But, if you ever travel back to the mainland USA you can still feed the USA award).
 With your next submission simply place your new callsign on the line on the application form where it asks for your callsign.
 Below this line there is a line for ex-calls.
 Place your old callsign(s) there.
 When we receive your application with the new callsign, your records will be updated.
-You can order certificate(s) with your new callsign on it for a fee of USD $12 per certificate, plus postage ($2 USA/$4.50 Non-USA).
+You can order certificate(s) with your new callsign on it for a fee of USD $12 per certificate, plus postage.
+(The postage fees are $5 USA/$15.00 Non-USA).
 The data from the original certificate will appear on the new certificate.

 • I don't see the DXCC Monthly List anymore in QST.
 Is it still published and, if so, where can I find it?

 The DXCC Monthly Lists formerly found in QST have been discontinued.
-With so many DXCC participants using the web now, future plans may include the publication of the Monthly List on the DXCC web site.
+With so many DXCC participants using the web now, we have replaced this with the DCC Daily Standings.
+Daily standings are updated overnight.
+You can access this off the DXCC home page under Daily Standings.

 Learn More